pmyrsi/pmyrsi.github.io/docs/pm_toolbox/pm_toolbox.md

 has_children: true
 has_toc: true
 ---
-# Piotr Myrcha - Product, Tech & Data Blog

-## Product Manager's Toolbox
+# Piotr Myrcha's Blog - Product Manager's Toolbox

 Collection of posts regarding PM tools, frameworks I find useful and also my approach to certain aspects of data PM work.